lexxai/ai-rag-helper/README.md

    - cpu (default)
    - cu128 (CUDA 12.8)
    - rocm (ROCm 6.4; not supported on Windows)
-   - docker (skip installing torch host-side; useful when you rely on container)
+   - docker (skip installing torch; useful when you rely on container-used with 'rocm-pytorch' image)

 By default, the project’s uv configuration installs the `default_extras = ["ai-rag-helper[cpu]"]` group.